Some links on this page are affiliate links. See full disclosure in the page footer.

 Essential Lessons from Primal Leadership

-- Influence Through Presence: Emotions are contagious, project calm, not chaos.
+• Influence Through Presence: Emotions are contagious, so project calm instead of chaos.

 11. Crucial Conversations by Kerry Patterson, Joseph Grenny, Ron McMillan, and Al Switzler